Fountain of Dreams: Development

 The game was originally intended as a follow-up to Wasteland, but neither Interplay nor any of the creative team that created Wasteland worked on it.
-In effect, the game engine is similar but was created from scratch, and in 2003 Electronic Arts dropped all claims that the game had any connection to Wasteland.
+In effect, the game engine is similar, but was created from scratch, and in 2003, Electronic Arts dropped all claims that the game had any connection to Wasteland.
 Fountain of Dreams was part of the beginning of a trend at EA to produce in-house sequels to its previous titles.

 Reception

-Fountain of Dreams was met with negative reception as it was a much shorter and smaller game.
-Computer Gaming World in 1991 described it as inferior to the predecessor, stating that it "incorporat[ed] all the worst features of that game, and not much of the good."
+Fountain of Dreams was met with negative reception as it was a much shorter and smaller game than Wasteland.
+Computer Gaming World in 1991 described it as inferior to the predecessor, stating it "incorporat[ed] all the worst features of that game, and not much of the good."
 The magazine noted that the game had no copy protection, "but then, a product like this probably doesn't need any."
-In 1993 the magazine called the game "a horrible post-nuke loser" with an "inane plot, ridiculous combat, and terrible ending".
-In 1996, Computer Gaming World ranked it as the 41st worst game of all time, stating "Wasteland got stupid as killer clowns, a silly plot, and fear of Disney ruined the sequel."
+In 1993, the magazine called the game "a horrible post-nuke loser" with an "inane plot, ridiculous combat, and terrible ending".
+In 1996, Computer Gaming World ranked it as the 41st-worst game of all time, stating "Wasteland got stupid as killer clowns, a silly plot, and fear of Disney ruined the sequel."